take an exclusive look at the first music video from they.

 Who are THEY.?
-Talented LA-based duo Dante Jones and Drew Love of course.
-Having already lent their songwriting skills to some of your favourite musicians, under the watchful eye of Timbaland, Dante and Drew teamed up to create what many now refer to as 'grunge'n'b'.
-With a Skrillex collaboration, a tour with Bryson Tiller and a great EP already in the bag, you should really get to know them before they release their well-titled debut album, Nü Religion: Hyena on 24 February.
+Talented L.A-based duo Dante Jones and Drew Love, of course.
+Having already lent their songwriting skills to some of your favorite musicians, under the watchful eye of Timbaland, Dante and Drew teamed up to create what many now refer to as 'grunge'n'b.'
+With a Skrillex collaboration, a tour with Bryson Tiller and a great EP already in the bag, you should really get to know them before they release their well-titled debut album, Nü Religion: Hyena on February 24.

 What's something you thought U were RITE about, but it turns out you were wrong?

-I bet my brother $100 that Trump wouldn't when the election.
+I bet my brother $100 that Trump wouldn't win the election.